ARM-software/abi-aa/aapcs64/aapcs64.rst

 - For unprototyped (i.e. pre-ANSI or K&R C) and variadic functions, in addition to the normal conversions and promotions, arguments of type ``__fp16`` are converted to type ``double``.

+- The rules for passing Pure Scalable Types depend on whether the arguments are named.
+It is an error to pass such types to an unprototyped function.

 The argument list is then processed according to the standard rules for procedure calls (see `Parameter Passing`_) or the appropriate variant.

 .. raw:: pdf